DavidKoenig/catfeeder/README.md

 ## Deploy
 You have to do the following steps to deploy the:

-- create a file named `cat-feeder.conf` in `/etc/apache2/conf-available` and write the following in it:
+- create a file named `catfeeder.conf` in `/etc/apache2/conf-available` and write the following in it:
     ```
-    Alias /cat-feeder "/var/www/html/cat-feeder/web/"
+    Alias /catfeeder "/var/www/html/catfeeder/web/"
     <Directory "var/www/html/cat-feeder/web">
         Options +FollowSymLinks
         AllowOverride All
     </Directory>
     ```
-- enable the config with `sudo a2ensite cat-feeder.conf`
+- enable the config with `sudo a2ensite catfeeder.conf`
 - activate the apache url rewrite module with `sudo a2enmod rewrite`
+### Launch the deploy script
+This tutorial assumes, that you are in the root directory of this application.
-- finally launch the deploy script in with `bash /var/www/html/cat-feeder/delpoy.sh prod`
+Execute the deploy script with `bash /var/www/html/catfeeder/delpoy.sh prod`.
+You will be asked about several configurations:
+- database settings --> change database password to the your own.
+Don't use default!
+- your can ignore the mailer settings, just hit enter to use default
+- login name and password
+    * use bcrypt to encode you password with `php bin/console security:encode-password` (use another terminal)
+    * paste the generated password to the prompt
+    * change your token secret, don't use default!

+#### That's it you are finished installing the application!
+If you want to use the catfeeder outside you local network (from the internet), you have to create your own ssl certificate, make port forwarding to the IP of your Pi (on the router) and use a dyndns service to attach it to a domain.
+These are just hints, I will not provide a tutorial for this, there are enough to find on the search engine of your choice.